superbox-dev/unipi-control-os/README.md

 For more information visit https://buildroot.org/ and read the documenation.

-The username and password are `rpi` for the default build and 'unipi' for the Unipi Neuron build.
+The username and password are `rpi` for the default build and  `unipi` for the Unipi Neuron build.